SiaExplains/codewithsia/README.md

 ### Instruction

-This repository contains my personal website.
+This repository contains my coding journey website.

-I use these technologies for developing my personal website:
+I'm using these technologies for developing this app:

+Front-end:

--   Reactjs, Redux
+- Reactjs, Nextjs
+  Back-End:
--   Nodejs, ExpressJs
+- Nodejs, [Nestjs]
 - PostgreSQL
--   Lodash